 Step 5: Lay Down Lucerne

 Now add a 4” thick layer of lucerne or alfalfa hay and water well.
-If you don’t have access to alfalfa, you can alternately use hay, straw, or sugar cane mulch.
+If you don’t have access to alfalfa for a no-dig garden, you can alternately use hay, straw, or sugar cane mulch.
 Alfalfa is simply preferred because it has a higher nitrogen content and breaks down more quickly.

 Step 6: Lay Down Manure/Compost